As unemployment plagued the country, many struggled with system

-ROCKFORD, Ill.
-(WIFR) -- More than one million residents filed for unemployment since the start of the pandemic.
+More than one million residents filed for unemployment since the start of the pandemic.
 The task was not easy for many, and some have still not received benefits.

 One of those people is Dolores Avram, a 77-year-old Rockford woman who is navigating the pandemic and unemployment system alone.